3DJupp/Solartable/README.md

 For a long time, I wanted to have a small photovoltaic system to reduce energy costs and produce a portion of my household electricity on my own.
 There have been and are a lot of regulations in Germany.
 Thus, there is a European law that should permit the installation of small solar panels and microinverters there are still a lot of more or less useful regulations.
 A table is a way of having a hassle-free "balcony power station".
 So at some point, my local public utilities company changed their laws and switched my electricity meter to a bidirectional one.
 I have still not heard anything by the landlord, but as a permit for a table is not required, I was able to start the project.

 ## Build process
-So, at some day, I was finally able to pick up the modules at a local Solar Systems builder.
+At some day, I was finally able to pick up the modules at a local Solar Systems builder.
+At first, I wanted to build that frame utilizing wood, but for some reason I thought black aluminum profiles are more durable.

+### Assembly
 I chose the panel "ASWS Strong Style 390-MH120-N 390 Watt" and had a look in the [datasheet](https://shop.erene.de/media/14/16/0c/1679044263/datenblatt-ASWS-390-MH120N-BG-deutsch.pdf) for the dimensions.
-At first, I wanted to build that table utilizing wood, but for some reason I thought black aluminum profiles are more durable.
 So I wrote down the numbers and calculated how many aluminum bars were required.
 I came down to this Bill of materials (Prices as of March 2023) at the shop "myaluprofil":